 Next stop: Vang Vieng for tubing and socializing!
 From the capital city of Vientiane, you’ll find a comfortable bus ride for as little as 14USD per person.

 The last stop on this Banana Cake Trail is Vietnam.
 Get ready for a sensory-overload; one second you will be gazing over a surreal seascape of limestone islands and the next you’ll be spending a whole 10 minutes just to cross the street through a tsunami of motorbikes in Hanoi.

 First stop, flying from Luang Prabang to Ho Chi Minh City will cost you around 50USD per person but will save you loads of time.
 In the city, you’ll be able to test everything and anything.
 From the finest of hotels to the cheapest of guesthouses, the classiest of restaurants to the tastiest of street stalls, the choicest of boutiques to the scrum of the markets, Ho Chi Minh City is a city of energy and discovery.

 This guide is a rough draft of what a traveler could realistically complete in a two-month window without rushing any cities.
 It is of course, completely flexible and easy to change!
-Lots of travelers opt out of some countries, add other ones or just extend their trips once they are already in the region.
+Lots of travelers opt-out of some countries, add other ones or just extend their trips once they are already in the region.
 Many cities can be added or taken out per country, but we’ve only compiled some of the biggest hits.
-If you liked this post, feel free to check out the rest of the Southeast Asian Bus Guide here.
+If you liked this post, check out the rest of the Southeast Asian Bus Guide.